The average IQ in the United States sits at around 98, based on the most recent data from World Population Review.

 Global Comparisons of Average IQ

-When examining global comparisons of IQ, it becomes clear that average IQ scores vary significantly across different countries and regions.
-These variations are strongly influenced by several key factors, including access to quality education, availability of healthcare, nutrition, economic development, and social stability.
+When examining global comparisons of IQ, it becomes clear that population averages vary significantly across countries.
+These variations are strongly influenced by systemic factors, including access to quality education, healthcare availability, nutrition, economic development, and social stability.

-Countries with well-funded school systems, comprehensive healthcare, and stable living conditions, such as Singapore, Japan, and South Korea, tend to report the highest average IQ scores, often exceeding 105.
-In contrast, nations with limited educational resources, widespread poverty, and health challenges generally display lower averages, often below 90.
+Countries with well-funded school systems, comprehensive public healthcare, and stable living conditions, such as Singapore, Japan, and South Korea, report high average IQ scores, often exceeding 105.
+In contrast, nations facing limited educational resources, widespread infrastructure challenges, and health obstacles generally display lower population averages.

-Meanwhile, many developing countries, particularly in parts of Africa, Latin America, and Southeast Asia, report lower average IQ scores due to systemic barriers like underfunded education systems, malnutrition, and limited access to early childhood care.
+Meanwhile, developing countries in parts of Africa, Latin America, and Southeast Asia often report lower average scores due to systemic barriers like underfunded schools, malnutrition, and limited access to early childhood care.

 Cultural and Environmental Impacts

-- Education: Countries with well-funded schools and rigorous curricula produce higher IQ averages according to the NCBI.
+- Education: Countries with well-funded schools and structured curricula produce higher IQ averages, according to research cited by the NCBI.

-- Healthcare: Access to good nutrition and prenatal care contributes to brain development.
+- Healthcare: Early access to good nutrition and prenatal care directly supports cognitive development.

-- Environment: Stable, enriching environments foster better cognitive outcomes.
+- Environment: Stable, enriching environments foster better overall cognitive outcomes.

 Statistics and Visual Insights

-Based on data, IQ changes across the lifespan:
+Based on standardized data, cognitive metrics scale across the lifespan:

-Here’s a simple representation of global IQ averages:
+Here’s a general breakdown of global IQ distribution patterns:

-- Below 90: Developing nations with limited access to education and healthcare.
+- Below 90: Developing nations are working to overcome systemic limitations in education and healthcare infrastructure.

 Limitations and Misconceptions